Fees free for industry training

 All Government information on Fees Free can be found at www.feesfree.govt.nz

-Fees Free is available from 1 January 2018.
-Eligible learners that start their industry training journeyin 2018 or 2019 are eligible for their fees to be paid for the first 24 months of their training programme (fees free support is capped at $12,000 per learner).
+Learners starting their industry training journey may be eligible to receive Fees Free support for their first 24 months of their training programme (Fees Free support is capped at $12,000 incl GST per learner).

 Who is eligible for Fees Free?